-A com port logger allows tracking of data being transferred using an COM (serial, RS232) port.
+Com Port Logger allows tracking of data being transferred using a COM (serial, RS232) port.
 This ability becomes crucial in many systems that still use serial ports to connect component devices.

-A com port datalogger hardware is a basic box capable of picking up and storing signals from sensors.
-For ease of use they generally have a minimum number of displays, controls and settings and their portability enables remote datalogging.
+A com port data logger hardware is a basic box capable of picking up and storing signals from sensors.
+They generally have a minimum number of displays, controls, and settings for ease of use, and their portability enables remote data logging.

-The com port logger can be in the form of stand-alone hardware device or a software utility.
-In most cases the software com port logger is more useful, because provides many options and features that cannot exist in hardware devices.
+The com port logger can be in the form of a stand-alone hardware device or a software utility.
+In most cases, the software com port logger is more useful because it provides many options and features that cannot exist in hardware devices.

 For example, our com port logger software can write to a log file or database in real-time.
-The com port logger can write com port data to a network drive, directly to a server.
-Only the com port logger software utility can create Excel files on fly.
+The com port logger can write com port data to a network drive directly to a server.
+Only the com port logger software utility can create Excel files on the fly.

 Of course, the com port logging software implements fully automated logging and monitoring and can be launched automatically at a computer startup.

-So if one of the following criteria has been satisfied, you should have a look at our com port logger software:
+So if one of the following criteria has been satisfied, you should look at our com port logger software: